IssaIbrahimMoubarak/Tic_Tac_Toe/README.md

-Thiscode demonstrates a Q-learning agent that plays Tic-Tac-Toe.
+This code demonstrates a Q-learning agent that plays Tic-Tac-Toe.
 The agent learns to play the game by updating a Q-table based on the rewards it receives after each move.
 Below are some enhancements and corrections to make the code more robust and efficient:

 1. **Initialize Q-values Correctly**: When initializing Q-values for a new state, ensure that it uses a consistent shape.
 Instead of `np.zeros((3, 3))`, use a flat array or dictionary for flexibility.
 2. **Add Learning Rate Decay**: Decaying the learning rate over time can improve convergence.